klippa-app/react-native-klippa-scanner-sdk/README.md

         // The message to display when the limit has been reached.
 (Android only)
         ImageLimitReachedMessage: "You have reached the image limit",

+        // The warning message when the camera preview has to much motion to be able to automatically take a photo.
+        ImageMovingMessage: "Too much movement",

         // Optional.
 Only affects iOS.
         // The warning message when the camera result is too bright.